 Should I get a chemical peel or microdermabrasion for my large pores?

-How large or small your pores are is a trait that you inherit from your parents.
+The size of your pores is a trait that you inherit from your parents.
 Enlarged pores can often make skin look less smooth and unattractive, and are most noticeable around the forehead, nose, and cheeks.
 Large pores are also usually associated with oily skin and acne.
 Thankfully, large pores can be treated with either chemical peels or microdermabrasion.

 Chemical peels are able to remove the outermost layer of skin, leaving the new layer exposed and raw.
 Over the course of a week or so, new skin forms with the potential for smaller pores.
 This treatment can be mildly painful.
 Light peels are less expensive, but require more frequent sessions for the best results.
 Deeper peels are more expensive, more invasive, and most effective.

 Microdermabrasion is also an effective treatment for large pores.
-This treatment doesn't actually shrink your pores, but it does unclog them, making the skin look cleaner and more even.
-With this sort of treatment however, your results are much more immediate than a chemical peel, and your skin will be healthier overall.
+This treatment doesn't actually shrink your pores but it does unclog them, making the skin look cleaner and more even.
+With this sort of treatment, however, the results are much more immediate than a chemical peel and your skin will be healthier overall.
 This procedure usually also requires more than one session.

 Can I get microdermabrasion done on my body?

-Although the face is, by far, the most popular area to target, it is possible to get microdermabrasion on your body as well.
+Although the face is by far the most popular area for microdermabrasion, it is possible to get microdermabrasion on your body as well.
 Some areas that can be treated include the chest, knees, and upper arms.